-A settlement identification number is an individual identification number with no content used to identify a settlement, which is unchanged from the creation until the cessation of a settlement and cannot be used to identify another settlement even after the cessation of the settlement.
-A settlement identification number consists of 5 digits, 4 of which identify a settlement and 1 is a CDV number used for automatic computerised control.
+A settlement identification number is an individual identification number with no content used to identify a settlement; this number is unchanged from the creation until the cessation of a settlement and cannot be used to identify another settlement even after the cessation of the settlement.
+A settlement identification number consists of 5 digits, 4 of these identify a settlement and 1 is a so-called CDV number used for automatic computerised control.

-From 1st January 1981 it is the integrate settlement identification number that identifies Hungarian settlements and the districts of Budapest in case of all data collected and stored by settlements by the Hungarian Central Statistical Office.
+From 1 January 1981 it is the integrated settlement identification number that identifies Hungarian settlements and the districts of Budapest in case if all data are collected and stored according to settlements by the Hungarian Central Statistical Office.
 In order to take account of certain events not related to settlements but being the subject of statistical surveys we created fictitious territorial units, namely Budapest data not divisible into districts, county data not divisible into settlements, national data not divisible into territorial units and data of activities outside Hungary.
-In place of their grouping criteria number 9 is given except for the county code.

-The identification number identifies a settlement unambiguously, independent from the changes of grouping criteria.
+The identification number identifies a settlement unambiguously, independent from the changes in the grouping criteria.

-Updating of identification (ID) number:
+Updating the identification (ID) number:

-If one or more settlements are annexed to a town, then the ID numbers of the settlements ceased due to the merger are annulled.
-The town with increased area is identified by the original ID number of the town.

-If two or more settlements are merged, with the name of the new settlement being identical to one of the former settlements' names, then the ID number of the surviving place name identifies the new settlement.
-The ID numbers of the rest of the former settlements are annulled.

-If two or more settlements are merged, with the new settlement renamed (e.g.: Gyoma + Endrőd = Gyomaendrőd), the new settlement is given a new ID number.
+- If one or more settlements are annexed to a town, the ID numbers of the ceased settlements, due to the merger, are annulled.
+The town with the increased area is identified by its original ID number. - If two or more settlements are merged, with the name of the new settlement being identical to one of the former settlements' names, then the ID number of the surviving place name identifies the new settlement.
+The ID numbers of the rest of the former settlements are annulled. - If two or more settlements are merged, with the new settlement renamed (e.g.: Gyoma + Endrőd = Gyomaendrőd), the new settlement is given a new ID number.
 The original ID numbers of the merged settlements are annulled.

 If part of a settlement is reorganised to become an individual settlement, the new settlement is given a new ID number.
-The settlement from which the new settlement split keeps its ID number.
+The settlement from which the new settlement seceded keeps its ID number.

-- If a settlement splits up and several individual settlements are organised of it, then several cases are possible:

-= if one of the new settlements is called as was the settlement splitting up, then it keeps the ID number of the settlement splitting up,

-= if settlements merged earlier split up, and if any of these settlements lies on the same area as before the merger, furthermore, if its new name is identical to that existing before the merger, then it is given back its original ID number,

-= in any other cases new settlements are given new ID numbers, and the ID number of the settlement splitting up is annulled,

-= if a settlement is ceased (whatever the reason is), its settlement ID number is removed from the current file and is not used for the identification of other settlements any more.
+- If a settlement splits up and several individual settlements are organised of it, then several cases are possible: - = if one of the new settlements is called as the settlement before splitting up, then it keeps the ID number of the settlement splitting up, - = if settlements merged after an earlier split up, and if any of these settlements lies on the same area as before the merger, furthermore, if its new name is identical to that existing before the merger, then its original ID number is given back, - = in any other cases new settlements are given new ID numbers, and the ID number of the settlement splitting up is annulled, - = if a settlement is ceased (whatever the reason is), its settlement ID number is removed from the current file and it is not used for the identification of other settlements in the future.

-Use of ID number:
+Use of the ID number: